-To answer an incoming call when the handset is ringing, simply press the [SEND] key.
+To answer an incoming call when the handset is ringing, simply press the [SEND] key or touch [SEND].
 The handset is also able to warn you of an incoming call while you are already on a call.
-A tone sounds in the earpiece, and the display will show that a second call is waiting.
+Two tones will sound in the earpiece, and the display will show that a second call is waiting.
 This feature, known as Call Waiting, is only available if your network supports it.

-If Call Waiting is turned on, you can put the first call on hold and answer the second call by pressing the [SEND] key.
+If Call Waiting is turned on, you can put the first call on hold and answer the second call by pressing the \(\bigcirc \text{[SEND] key.}\)